Uni-CLI Roadmap

 - README stays install-first and capability-first.

-- Public docs should explain commands, contracts, repair paths, and integration routes.
+- Public docs should explain the computer-control loop, operation contracts, action substrates, repair paths, and integration routes.

 - Keep the public entry path short, current, and directly useful.